Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_3.md

 * File permissions control who can read, write, or execute files.
 They can be changed with the `chmod` command and viewed with the `ls -l` command.

 * The `$PATH` environment variable is how your linux system knows what commands are available, and it is a colon-separated list of directories.
+You can view it with the command `echo $PATH`.

 * A command alias is another way to refer to a command.
 The `alias` command displays all aliases on your system.